-- Pingado (warm milk mixed with sweetened coffee)
+- Pintado (warm milk mixed with sweetened coffee)

 - Plant-based milk

 Breakfast drinks are refreshing and complement solid breakfast items.
 For example, fruit juices or smoothies pair with fruit-based dishes and coffee drinks mesh well with pieces of breakfast bread and sweets like cake.

 4. Bread, Meat, and Cheese

 Some form of bread, whether it be toast or special rolls, will be present at the breakfast table.
 Rolls made from tapioca starch are prevalent.

 - White cheese

 - Italian buffalo mozzarella

 Global iconic breakfast combinations, like eggs and bacon, are not usually on the breakfast menu for Brazil.